-Even good losses leave a hole, demanding to be filled.
-Yet, filling the hole with the hated old habit brings us right back to where we were.
+Even good changes leave a hole, aching to be filled.
+Yet, the hated old habit brings us right back to where we desperately wanted to escape.

 David K Reynolds in his classic work Constructive Living (Reynolds, 2012) wrote, “We need to use our energy and attention sensibly without wasting resources trying to do the impossible.”